mlegenhausen/grunt-ng-constant/README.md

 })
 ```

-__Note__: In generell for all following examples the applied functionality on `constants` can also be used in for the `values` parameter.
+__Note__: In most cases for all following examples the applied functionality on `constants` can also be achieved with the `values` parameter.

 #### Custom Options
-In this example we set custom configurations for the `space` and `deps` parameter.
-So we create a module that has `dep1` and `dep2` as dependency and defines two different constants `constants1` and `constants2` with custom values.
+In this example we set custom configurations for the `space` and `deps` parameters.
+So we create a module that has `dep1` and `dep2` as dependencies and defines two different constants `constants1` and `constants2` with custom values.
 The `space` parameter is set to a ` `.

 ```js
 grunt.initConfig({